Disability in South Dakota: How to Apply for (and Win) SSI or SSDI

 What disability programs are there in South Dakota?

-3. Long Term / Short Term Private Disability Insurance in South Dakota: If you (or your employer) purchased disability insurance prior to you becoming disabled—you should be able to file a claim with the private insurer.
-Generally, these pay out a percentage of your former income for a given number of months—but the exact amount will depend on the policy you purchased.
+Long-term or short-term private disability insurance in South Dakota: If you (or your employer) purchased disability insurance prior to you becoming disabled — you should be able to file a claim with the private insurer.
+Generally, these pay out a percentage of your former income for a given number of months — but the exact amount will depend on the policy you purchased.

-4. Veterans Disability Benefits: If you served in the military and suffered an injury that left you unable to work, or you’re retired but have a medical condition as a result of your service, you are eligible to apply for disability benefits through Veterans Affairs.
-For more information, visit the VA’s disability benefits website.
+Veterans disability benefits: If you served in the military and suffered an injury that left you unable to work, or you’re retired but have a medical condition as a result of your service, you are eligible to apply for disability benefits through the Department of Veterans Affairs.
+You can also get VA benefits alongside SSDI and SSI.
+Learn more about how to apply for VA benefits.

 It’s often necessary to apply for SSDI and SSI when trying to qualify for other programs (like most long-term disability plans).
 Or, they’re advantageous to apply for in conjunction with other programs (like VA benefits).